-The increase in liabilities exclusive of liabilities under vehicle programs is principally related to the increase in long-term debt from the issuance of Floating Rate Term Loan due March 2029.
-See "-Liquidity and Capital Resources" and Notes 10 to our Consolidated Condensed Financial Statements.
+The increase in liabilities exclusive of liabilities under vehicle programs is principally related to the increase in corporate indebtedness from the issuance of Floating Rate Term Loan due March 2029.
+See "Liquidity and Capital Resources" and Note 10 to our Consolidated Condensed Financial Statements.